 2. You are not getting enough protein.

 Protein is a critical component of the post-bariatric patient’s diet.
 It is recommended that patients eat 80 to 100 grams of protein a day to “plug the pouch.”
 Many studies have found that high-protein foods keep patients full for more extended periods.
-Additionally, since protein only has four calories per gram (compared to 9 calories per gram for carbs and fat), eating a protein-dense diet will aid in weight loss.
+Additionally, since protein only has four calories per gram (compared to 9 calories per gram for fat), eating a protein-dense diet will aid in weight loss.

 3. You increased your physical activity.